iffyaiyan/Advanced_Lane-Line/README.md

 ---

+## Project Overview

+In order to detect the lane lines in a video stream we must accomplish the folowing:

+- **Camera Calibration** - Calibrate the camera to correct for image distortions.
+For this I used a set of chessboard images, knowing the distance and angles between common features like corners, one can calculate the tranformation functions and apply them to the video frames.

+- **Color Transform** - I used a set of image manipulation techniques to accentuate certain features like lane lines.
+Then I used color space transformations, like from RGB to HLS, channel separation, like separating the S channel from the HLS image and image gradient to allow us to identify the desired lines.

+- **Perspective Transform** - I applied a "bird’s-eye view transform" that let's us view a lane from above and thus identify the lane lines, measure its curvature and respective radius.

+- **Lane Pixel Detection** - After that I analysed the transformed image and try to detect the lane pixels.
+I used a series of windows and identified the lane lines by finding the peeks in a histogram of each window's.

+- **Image augmentation** - I added a series of overlays to the image to: identify the lane lines, showed the "bird's eye view" perspective, showed the location of the rectangle windows where the lane pixels are and finaly metrics on the radius of curvature and distance to the center of the road.

+- **Pipeline** - And finally put it all together in a pipeline so we can apply it to the video stream.

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the **5th** code cell of the IPython notebook [Advanced-Lane-Lines.ipynb](Advanced-Lane-Lines.ipynb).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+I started by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0 (depth), such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I used the OpenCV functions **findChessboardCorners** and **drawChessboardCorners** to identify the locations of corners on a chessboard photos in **camera_cal** folder taken from different angles.